-The day will come when you're preparing to transition out of the military.
+The day will come when you’re preparing to transition out of the military.
 You might have spent time thinking about where you want to live when this day arrives.
-When deciding where to live after your military separation, it’s helpful to consider:
+As you decide where to live after your military separation, it’s helpful to consider:

 A full year of support

 As you transition into civilian life, service members and their family members have full access to Military OneSource for 365 days after separation or retirement.